Gravitational lensing study of cold dark matter led galactic halo: Discussion and Conclusion

 The form of gravitational potential implies that at small r the 1/r term will dominate whereas at large r the logarithmic term will command.
 At the intermediate region there has to be a crossover radius $r_{c}$ where $\beta^2_\varphi(r_{c}) = \frac{M_B}{r_{c}(1+ln r_c/R_G)}$ beyond which the rotational velocity does not change much.
 The Tully-Fisher relation demands that for each galaxy the crossover radius is roughly proportional to $M_{B}^{1/2}$ which is an interesting corollary of the dark matter hypothesis.

 Gravitational lensing is an important tool to discriminate dark matter and alternative dark matter models.
-Here we have derived the gravitational lensing formulation for the halo metric and the predictions of the model have been compared with the galaxy-galaxy weak lensing observations and the lensing observation of Abell 370 clusters.
+Here we have derived the gravitational lensing formulation for the halo metric and the predictions of the model have been compared with the galaxy-galaxy weak lensing observations and the lensing observation of Abell 370 and Abell 2390 clusters.
+The present model correctly describes the galaxy-galaxy weak lensing observational feature relating velocity dispersion and galactic luminosity (L) as $\sigma \propto L^{1/4}$.
 It is found that the derived halo space-time can successfully explain both the aforementioned lensing observations.